 The -p flag specifies the port number configured on the remote server.

-Connect with a Specific Key File
+Connect with a Specific SSH Key File

 If you have multiple SSH keys or need to specify a particular key file: